 - 82. The FFDCA regulates throughout the US.

 - a. farmers, dairies & cooperatives

 - b. food, medicines & cosmetics

 - c. fisheries, domestic animals & cannabis

 - 83. Pesticide remaining on a crop after application is called .

 - a. a residue

 - b. a deposit

 - c. left over

 - 84. Pesticide that legally remains on food products when ready for market or to be consumed is called a .

 - a. contaminant

 - b. adulterant

 - c. tolerance

-- 85. A bulk pesticide is defined as one weighing over 200 pounds or a liquid container with contents greater than 100 gallons.
+- 85. What is a pesticide that is held in containers that hold greater than 55 gallons of liquid or 100 pounds of solid material called?

 - a.
-1 pound and 10 gallons
+A lot of chemical

 - b.
-100 pounds and 55 gallons
+A bulk pesticide

 - c.
-200 pounds and 100 gallons
+A pesticide needing containment & ventilation

 - 86. A service container is

 - a. a container used for service

 - b. any container other than the original manufacturer's container

 - c. a container holding bulk pesticides to be stored safely

 - 87. Pesticide rinsate is .

 - a. liquid used to dilute pesticides to end use dilutions

 - b. liquid used to clean out empty containers

 - c. liquid pesticide left over at the end of the work day

 - 88. Which of the following does the definition of "pesticide use" not include?

 - a. mixing and applying

 - b. transporting

 - c. storing

 - 89. Which of the following are not necessarily recommended to be in the service vehicle to be prepared in case of an accident?

 - a.
 Label, SDS, andcell phone or communication device & PPE

 - b.
 24 hr. emergency phone #, soap & water and spill kit

 - c.
 Flashlight, written IPM plans and work clothes

 - 90. Which document has the most detailed information on pesticide use, disposal and environmental risks?

 - a.
-Safety Data Sheet (formerly MSDS)
+Material Safety Data Sheet (MSDS)

 - b.
 Label

 - c.
 Technical Data Sheet

 - 91. SARA deals with emergency planning and

 - a. community right-to-know.

 - b. pesticide cleanup actions.

 - c. pesticide use restriction.

 - 92. SERC stands for .

 - a.
 State Emergency Response Commission

 - b.
 State Evacuation Route Concerns

 - c.
 State Evaluation Referencing Contaminants

 - 93. LEPC stands for .

 - a.
 Local Environmental Pesticide Committee

 - b.
 Local Emergency Planning Committee

 - c.
 Local Evaluating Processing Committee

 - 94. Spill Prevention, Control and Countermeasure Plans (SPCC) are required by who store large quantities of liquid pesticides and/or oil.

 - a. farmers

 - b. commercial pesticide applicators

 - c. individuals storing pesticides

 - 95. The "4 Cs" of spill control are

 - a.
 Cost, Calculations, Collect & Contribute

 - b.
 Cost, Contain, Control & Create

 - c.
 Control, Contain, Contact (others to report) & Cleanup

 - 96. A foliar application directs pesticide to:

 - a. the ground

 - b. the leaves

 - c. the growing fruits and vegetables

-- 97. control the amount of material applied, formation of the droplets and their size and the distribution and patter of the droplets
+- 97. control the amount of material applied, formation of the droplets and their size and the distribution and pattern of the droplets

 - a.
 Nozzles

 - b.
 Hoses

 - c.
 Pumps

 - 98. Nozzles made of brass or aluminum work best with materials like wettable powders and dry flowables.

 - a. abrasive

 - b. solid particle

 - c. liquid emulsions

 - 99. Low-pressure boom sprayers and high-pressure boom sprayers basically have the same components.
 Why would you use a high pressure boom sprayer rather than a low pressure one?

 - a.
 To achieve better control

 - b.
 To force chemical into dense foliage

 - c.
 To reduce chemical flow

 - 100. Airblast sprayers work best .

 - a. in crawl-spaces

 - b. indoors

 - c. outdoors

 - 101. Compressed air sprayers work best with

 - a. large quantities of spray material.

 - b. small quantities of spray material

 - c. moderate quantities of spray material

 - 102. Overspray and drift can result in

 - a. the same outcome.

 - b. improved control and reduced risk

 - c. less effective control

 - 103. Temperature inversions increase the risk of

 - a. leaching

 - b. erosion

 - c. drift